KimMinwoo1214/my_obsidian/README.md

 ### STM32 and Fusion360
 #### [STM32 and Fusion360]()
 At KG Kairos, I had the opportunity to learn about the STM32.
 Through this, I was able to gain a deeper understanding of embedded systems.
+Also, I could learn how to use Fusion 360, now I can make 3d CAD(Computer Aided Design) Models.
 <br/>

 ## Projects